 With this strategy, you will be able to:

-- Determine which marketing channels you should focus more of your time, budget, and your efforts on,
+- Determine which marketing channels you should invest more budget, efforts, and time on,

 - Invest most of your efforts building your own asset and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat software, strategies, websites, and anything that violates the policies and terms of service of services like Google, LinkedIn, Facebook, etc..
+In fact, we recommend avoiding black hat software, techniques, sites, and anything designed to “game” or violate the policies and terms of service of services like Pinterest, Facebook, Google.

-What we are focusing in this article is not to game online services or flaunt their terms of service, but to show you how to be smart with your resources and automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to websites that your target audience frequents.
+What we are focusing here is to show you how to automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section how many small businesses lack the time, human resources and financial means to engage in the kind of content marketing that most experts recommend doing.
-What you want to do, then, is be strategic with your limited budget, resources, and time.
+As we’ve just seen in the previous section, many small business owners lack the time, resources and budget to engage in the kind of content marketing that most experts prescribe.
+What you want to do, then, is be strategic with your limited resources, budget, and time.

-(Posting content to marketing channels individually is very time-consuming!)
+(Posting content to different channels is extremely time-consuming!)

-Why not choose a smarter, time-saving approach like the one shown below instead …
+Why not use a smarter, time-saving approach like the one shown below instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)